ekino/docker-buildbox/README.md

 Each box is tested and built using TravisCI.

 The ``travis.py`` script try to be clever:
- - PR: only images with modified filed are built.
+ - PR: only images with modified files are built.
- - Merge to master: only images with modified field are built and pushed to the docker registry with the tag ``latest-IMAGE``
+ - Merge to master: only images with modified files are built and pushed to the docker registry with the tag ``latest-IMAGE``
  - TAG: all images are built and pushed to the docker registry